 So this is where it gets interesting.
 Each year we get to hear about better and more versatile prosthetics.
 I assume that at a random time in a not so far future, we would get to a point where these man-made attachments would be as good as any natural appendage.

 What happens the day after?
 Would we stop making them better?
 Absolutely not!
-The day after would have prosthetics better than the real life organs.
+The day after would have prosthetics better than the real-life organs.

 Take artificial eyes for example – scientists are using different methods to build.
 Some have even gotten FDA and CE approvals.
 Soon they would be mainstream and then some dude would offer an artificial eye that could see infrared and ultraviolet, overlay your sight with additional information streamed over the internet – like when I see a colleague and then a visual tag pops with his name and number on my vision.

-Like a Google Glass on steroids.
+Or a cochlear implant that could hear sound beyond the normal human range.
+Or an artificial leg that can’t break or you won’t get tired running because it has hydraulics that could give a range boost.
 Down the line I imagine people would willingly start giving up their limbs, eyes, ears, etc. to have the artificial ones.
-I recently started wearing glasses but in the future I could pop my eyes out and put in something snazzy from Samsung that can see in the dark, overlay navigation map for me or even deliver some delirious porn.
+I recently started wearing glasses but in the future, I could pop my eyes out and put in something snazzy from Samsung that can see in the dark, overlay navigation map for me or even deliver some delirious porn.

 Would it stop there?